 5. Cut unnecessary expenses

 We live in a subscription-heavy society.
-From Netflix and Spotify to gym memberships, you could find yourself being charged a couple hundred dollars per month.
-The odds are probably pretty good that you're not using all of these subscriptions each month and that you can afford to get rid of a couple of them.
-There are multiple apps available that track and manage your subscriptions.
+From Netflix and Spotify to gym memberships, you could find yourself charged a couple of hundred dollars per month for various platforms and services.
+Chances are, you're not using all of these monthly subscriptions and can cancel some.

 Additionally, take a look at your cellphone bill.
 Perhaps you don't need an unlimited data plan or all of the minutes you're paying for.
 Cutting $10 per month from your phone bill adds up to $120 saved per year.